 If you play with the idea of going on one of these cruises above, and if you are a group of four or more cyclists, feel free to contact us.
 We will bargain a special offer for you and your friends.
 Simply klick below and fill in the form that appears.

 German and English is spoken on all the barges as you will find guests of several nationalities.
 All barges depart and end in (or a bit outside) Passau.
 Passau is available by train.
 There are various options to park your car.
 And don't forget bringing ear plugs.
 Some cabins are closer to the engine than others.

 Alternatively, consider taking a hotel-based guided cycle tour.
 The number of cyclists you travel with is significantly smaller, you cycle downstream every day and you dine at local restaurants.
-One tour operator even offers unrestricted access to the restaurants' full menues: Cycling Passau to Vienna (by Mercurio Bike Travel).
+One tour operator even offers unlimited access to the restaurants' full menues: Mercurio Bike Travel.

 Here are a few pictures of the above listed barges:

 Call for pictures and contributions